History of the Army of the Republic of Bosnia and Herzegovina: Organization 1992–1994

 The ARBIH, now around 80,000 strong was reorganized on 18 August 1992 into a more conventional structure.
 Initially four corps were created: 1st Corps (Sarajevo); 2nd Corps (Tuzla) in northern Bosnia; 3rd Corps (Zenica) and 4th Corps (Mostar) in Herzegovina; the Eastern Bosnian Operational Group in the eastern enclaves of Goražde.
 5th Corps (Bihać) was established on 21 October 1992 from the Una-Sana Operational Group to defend the North-Western Bosnian enclave.
 The 7th Corps (Travnik) was established on 7 April 1994 with brigades from the 3rd Corps to advance north-westward through southern Bosnia.
 The 6th Corps (Konjic) was formed in June 1993 from the 4th Corps Northern Herzegovina Operational Group, to occupy northern Hercegovina from the HVO and eventually reach the Adriatic coast.

 Each corps controlled a number of brigades, independent battalions and companies.
 Brigades were designed as infantry, mountain, motorized or light and given new three digit numbers, the first number indicating the corps.
 The larger corps (1st, 2nd and 3rd) comprised 15 Operationa Groups, each with 3–7 brigades.
 From August 1992 to December 1994 about 105 brigades were formed or reformed in the 1-527 series: 48 infantry or undesigned, 41 mountain, 10 motorized and 6 light, but not all brigades existed at the same time.
 There were also single commando and reconnaissance, Military Police battalions and artillery brigades: the various independent units included the Delta SF Unit, four commando detachments, six Corps HQ MP battalions, a mixed artillery battalion and an independent armoured company.
-Eight Bosnian-Croat HVO units were incorporated into the ABIH.
+Eight Bosnian-Croat HVO units were incorporated into the ARBiH.
 Crni Labudovi was a PL unit formed in April 1992 from refugees in Konjic under the 4th Corps (later 1st Corps), they eventually numbered 800 men and earned a reputation for battlefield bravery.

 Some PL units after the absorption by the TORBIH still operated independently.
 PL personnel wore "Green Berets" as did many ABIH units.
 The ABIH assigned 15 mixed aircraft to corps HQs to supply 5th corps in Bihac and 2nd corps in the Goražde, Srebrenica and Žepa area.
 The Bosnian Police (Policija Republike Bosne i Hercegovine) were formed in 1992 from districts under Bosnian control and there was a Bosnian Special Police Unit (specijalna jedinica).
 There were no naval forces.